If you or a loved one are struggling, we can help. Request a call today.

 Body Composition

-Body composition, specifically body fat percentage, also affects the elimination time of Suboxone.
+Your body composition, mainly your body fat percentage, also affects the removal time of Suboxone.

-Substances like Suboxone can accumulate in fatty tissue, meaning individuals with higher body fat levels may experience longer detection times as the drug takes more time to be processed and cleared from their bodies.
+Substances like Suboxone can build up in fat tissue.
+This means people with higher body fat levels may have longer detection times as the drug takes more time to be processed and cleared from their bodies.

 how long does suboxone stay in your system